The United Kingdom has long been a global leader in higher education — blending centuries-old…

 7. Currency Transfer & Bank Fees

 International money transfers can eat 2–4% in fees.
-Always check:
+Students often compare platforms like Wise to reduce exchange-rate losses and bank charges.

 - Transfer platform rates